..

 - Replacement screws for luggage racks and panniers

-- Very strong black tape (useful for everything... repairing the tent, the bags, the saddle, the bike...)
+- Very strong black tape (useful for everything... repairing the tent, the panniers, saddle, and even the bike itself).

 - An inner tube